Academic Policies and Procedures

 Poor Academic Performance

 Poor academic performance may be demonstrated by remaining in probationary status for more than two academic terms (see Academic Standing policy).
 Failure to make satisfactory progress toward program completion may also be considered poor academic performance (see Completion of the Master’s Degree policy and the Completion of the Practice Doctorate (DNP) policy).
 Individual programs may define additional criteria for poor academic performance.
 Please review the policies of the relevant graduate program.
-The Provost will review extreme cases of poor performance (such as a single semester GPA of 2.3 or below) to determine the student’s eligibility to continue.
+The Dean of Graduate Studies will review extreme cases of poor performance (such as a single semester GPA of 2.3 or below) to determine the student’s eligibility to continue.

 Misconduct